BCIT-SSD-2020-21/mobile-project-team-2/README.md

 ### User Data
 Each team will need to have persistent data storage for your user portfolio data.
 Please create a remote database along with an API with all appropriate endpoints exposed to your app.

+## Install
+Clone the project
+npm install
+npm start -c ( or expo start -c) select android or iOS emulator

+after register/login, the app navigates to the Profile screen add $5000 cash search a stock and select it to open a Stock Detail Screen Selecting Buy or Sell on the Stock Detail Screen will bring you to the Trade screen select the number of stocks to buy or sell go back to the Profile screen to see the Stock list Selecting Buy or Sell on the Stock Detail Screen will bring you to the Trade screen Clicking on the Watch icon will bring you to the Profile screen, which will render the watched stock in the Watch List.

 ### UI/UX
 Please ensure that the user interface effectively implements the app features in visually pleasing and user-friendly manner.